Best daily deals

 Wireless gaming headsets can be more convenient to use because you don’t have to remove them when you leave your station.
 More often than not, wireless gaming headsets include software that lets you adjust the sound and update the firmware down the line.

-With gaming headsets in particular, we’ve only been regularly reviewing them for about a year, so there’s also a pretty significant backlogs of products to sort through.
+With gaming headsets in particular, we’ve only been regularly reviewing them for about a year, so there’s also a pretty significant backlog of products to sort through.
 Give us time—the headsets on this list all deserve to be there, but if there’s something better out there, we’ll get to it eventually.